-Ireland has signed comprehensive double taxation agreements with 70 countries, of which 68 are in effect.
-The agreements cover direct taxes, which in the case of Ireland are income tax, corporation tax and capital gains tax.
+Ireland has signed comprehensive Double Taxation Agreements with 72 countries, of which 68 are in effect.
+The Agreements cover direct taxes which in the case of Ireland are income tax, universal social charge, corporation tax and capital gains tax.

-- Ireland has completed the ratification procedures to bring the protocol to the existing agreement with Malaysia into force.
-When ratification procedures are also completed by Malaysia, the protocol will enter into force.
+- Ireland has completed the ratification procedures to bring the Double Taxation Agreement with Botswana and Protocols to the existing Agreements with Belgium and Luxembourg into force.
+When ratification procedures are also completed by the other Contracting States, these Agreements and Protocols will enter into force.

-- Negotiations on Protocols to the existing agreements with Belgium and Luxembourg have been concluded are expected to be signed shortly.
+- Negotiations with Azerbaijan and Turkmenistan have concluded and these new Agreements are expected to be signed shortly.

-- Negotiations for new agreements with the following countries are at various stages: Azerbaijan, Jordan and Tunisia.
+- Negotiations for new Agreements with Jordan, Kazakhstan and Ghana are at various stages.

-- It is also planned to initiate negotiations for new agreements with other countries during the course of 2014.
+Plans to initiate negotiations for new Agreements with other countries during 2015 are ongoing.

 - dividends from foreign subsidiaries: